GoogleCloudPlatform/professional-services-data-validator/README.md

 #### Custom Query Row Validations

-(Note: Custom query row validation is currently only supported for BigQuery, Teradata, SQL Server, PostgreSQL, Oracle, Redshift, DB2, AlloyDB, and Impala/Hive.
+(Note: Custom query row validation is not supported for FileSystem connections.
 Struct and array data types are not currently supported.)

 Below is the command syntax for row validations.
 In order to run row level validations you need to pass `--hash` flag which will specify the fields